SimonAndro/SimonAndro.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Adventures in Tech: Unveiling Tomorrow's Possibilities
+subtitle: Adventures in Tech: Unveiling Tomorrow's Possibilities.
 ---

 Welcome to my corner of the tech universe!
 If you're searching for a refreshing blend of intellect, curiosity, and a sprinkle of charm, you've come to the right place.
 I'm Nakibinge Simon, and here's why you'll want to connect with me: